ThePython10110/ExchangeClone/README.md

 ### v7.0
 * Nothing yet.
 See the to-do list above for my plans and the dev branch on GitHub for my current progress.

+### v6.10
+* Fixed a bug where damaged RM swords could be duplicated with the Anvil mod in MTG (reported by @programmerjake)

 ### v6.9
 * Fixed a bug where characters were not escaped in the search bar of the Transmutation Table(t) formspec (reported by @programmerjake).